INTO-CPS-Association/mono-camera-robot-tracking/README.md

 ## Project Description
 The purpose of this project is to give a tool for robot tracking which is simple to setup and easy to bring along.
-Examples of use can be in demos for conferences, light weight is preferred for traveling purposes and a simple setup is wanted in a already stressing new environment.
+An example of use can be in demos for conferences, light weight is preferred for traveling purposes and a simple setup is wanted in a already stressing new environment.
 The technology uses just a single camera to track as many robots as wanted.
 The camera can be placed everywhere and does not need a fixed location, nor does it need to be placed at a known height, angle to the ground, or viewing-angle of the track.
 It is as easy as:
 1. setup camera at random